List of railway routes in Berlin and Brandenburg

 The List of railway routes in Berlin and Brandenburg provides a list of all railway routes in Brandenburg and Berlin, eastern Germany.
 This includes Regional-Express, Regionalbahn and S-Bahn Berlin services.
 In the route tables, the major stations are shown in bold text.
 Where intermediate stations are not given, these are replaced by three dots "...".
-The information is up to date to October 2020.
+The information is up to date to February 2025.

 Regional services

 The following Regional-Express and Regionalbahn services run through Berlin and Brandenburg.

 Berlin S-Bahn

+All are operated by Berlin S-Bahn.

+TES

+Since September 2023, almost 30 train pairs have been operating Monday to Friday on behalf of Tesla, Inc., providing publicly accessible factory transport to the Gigafactory Berlin-Brandenburg.